Certification - Becoming a broker

 What is the normal processing time for an application submitted to the Certification Department?

-A complete application will be processed as soon as possible, except in April, during the annual licence maintenance period, where it requires a longer processing time.
+A complete complete application will be processed as soon as possible.
+In some cases, it will take 7 to 10 business days.
+Note that an application submitted in April, i.e. during the annual licence renewal period, will need a longer processing time.

 If your application is incomplete, you will receive a notice indicating the missing documentation or information and the deadline by which it must be received.
 Where this is the case, your application will be processed only once all documentation and information is received.
-If you fail to complete your application within the deadline indicated, your application will not be processed and a refund will be issued to you.
+If you fail to complete your application within the deadline indicated, your application will not be processed, and a refund will be issued to you.
+In some cases, administrative fees may apply.

 How do I know if my application has been processed?